evaldasstu/zonalmaps/README.md

 #### oEmbed

 *oEmbed* is a newer standard which lets embedding content into compatible websites and platforms using a shorter and simpler code snippet, which is a simple URL of embeddable content.
-This method is supported in some environments, e.g. in [WordPress](https://wordpress.org) or [Squarespace](https://squarespace.com) websites.
+This method is supported in some environments, e.g. in [Squarespace](https://squarespace.com) websites.
 More on this open standard can be found [here](https://oembed.com/).

 ##### oEmbed embed code example: